Microfinance Institutions

 VC is also decisive during technological inflection points, when uncertainty is high and conventional finance avoids exposure.
 Periods of paradigm shift, such as the current expansion of artificial intelligence, depend on venture capital to accelerate adoption and infrastructure development[75].

-Whenever rapid scaling, aggressive risk-taking, or capital-intensive experimentation is required, venture capital becomes the enabling mechanism that conventional finance cannot replace[65].
+Whenever rapid scaling, aggressive risk-taking, or capital-intensive experimentation is required, venture capital becomes the enabling mechanism that conventional

 Development Finance Institutions